Who are we?

 - The right to lodge a complaint with the Information Commissioners Office.
 You can contact the Information Commissioners Office on 0303 123 1113 or via email https://ico.org.uk/global/contact-us/email/ or at the Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.

 On the occasions where we share your data with third parties, we have agreements in place with them that require them to keep that data secure at all times.
 Our workers and Trustees are also taking steps to ensure that any personal information is treated securely.
 Any files or portable devices that contain sensitive information are encrypted and/ or password protected.
+All personal data included on paper forms will be kept in a locked filing cabinet in a secure location.

 Non-sensitive information (your email address etc.) is transmitted normally over the internet, and this can never be guaranteed to be 100% secure.
 As a result, whilst we strive to protect this personal information, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
 Once we receive your information we make our best effort to ensure its security on our systems.